For implementation advice on

-attributes to set things like expiry dates or indicating the cookie should only
+attributes to set things like expiration dates or indicating the cookie should

 but for now here's a quick refresher.

 Say you have a blog where you want to display a "What's new" promo to your users.
 Users can dismiss the promo and then they won't see it again for a while.
 You can store that preference in a cookie, set it to expire in a month (2,600,000 seconds), and only send it over HTTPS.
 That header would look like this: